haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/themes/theme-inherit.md

 <img src="{{ site.baseurl }}/common/images/inh-background1.jpg"/>

-OrangeCo wants it to be replaced with a holiday one, so it places a new background image with exactly the same name and {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} in `app/design/frontend/OrangeCo/orange_winter/web/images/background.jpg`
+OrangeCo wants it to be replaced with a holiday one, so it places a new background image with exactly the same name and {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %} in `app/design/frontend/OrangeCo/orange_winter/web/images/background.jpg`

 Once the Orange Winter theme is [applied]({{ page.baseurl }}/frontend-dev-guide/themes/theme-apply.html), the new holiday image overrides the one from Orange, so on {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} the holiday background is visible.